-HTTP status codes are the response codes shown by the web browser when a certain problem happens either to the website or the web server.
+HTTP status codes are the response codes shown by the web browser when a certain problem happens either on the website or the web server.
 These status codes help to identify the problem and to take the necessary measurements to fix the issue.
 Commonly, the HTTP status code is put together with the HTTP reason phrase to let users know more about the issue.
 For example, the 404 error is usually displayed as “404 Not Found.”
 As you can see, it is a great way to explain the error in a short manner.

 There are 5 series of HTTP status codes ranging as 1xx, 2xx, 3xx, 4xx, and 5xx.
-The “xx” will be replaced by the number corresponding the error.
+The “xx” will be replaced by the number corresponding to the error.
 Here is a simple table to let you know more about them.

 |1xx||Informational||The request has been received by the server, and the process is continuing.|

 |2xx||Success||The action was successfully received, understood, and accepted by the server.|